-If you’re new to yoga or Pilates and wonder whether you’ll ‘fit in’, please don’t worry, our retreats attract a wide range of abilities and so classes are tailored to ensure everyone – keen beginners to advanced students – feel a sense of achievement.
+If you’re new to yoga or Pilates and wondering if you’ll “fit in,” rest assured—our retreats attract a wide range of abilities and so classes are tailored to ensure everyone – keen beginners to advanced students – feel a sense of progression.

-Our teachers will guide you through a range of styles including classical hatha yoga, slow flow vinyasa, yin yoga, meditation, breathwork and, on some retreats, mat based Pilates.
+Our teachers will guide you through a range of styles including alignment based hatha yoga, slow flow vinyasa, yin yoga, meditation, breathwork and, on certain retreats, mat based Pilates.

-Morning classes tend to be a little more energising & uplifting to warm and open the body whereas evening sessions we tend to slow it down a little to help the body relax & unwind from the day.
+Morning classes are typically more energizing and uplifting, designed to warm and open the body, while evening sessions slow down to help you relax and unwind after the day.

 Our teaching style is friendly but exact with plenty of tips to maintain best alignment & help you deepen your practice.
 You’re encouraged to do only what feels right in YOUR body as yoga is about what you feel not what you do.